 <<< Part 2 – How to Set Up a VPN

-We started out this series by talking about the extent to which censorship and site-blocking are common ways that the Internet is controlled around the world.
-For those who want to access sites that they otherwise could not, or for those who want access to the user experience in various areas (a great way to expand your comparison shopping by checking numerous regions), a VPN (virtual private network) is a viable solution.
+We started this series by talking about the extent to which censorship and site-blocking are common ways that the Internet is controlled around the world.
+For those who want to access sites that they otherwise could not, or those who wish to access the user experience in various areas (a great way to expand your comparison shopping by checking numerous regions), a VPN (virtual private network) is a viable solution.
 One way to surf the Internet encrypted and anonymously is with a more full-featured and robust option than a VPN service, a Windows cloud server.

 Below we will discuss how to get the most out of a cloud server with a Windows operating system to get online from whatever nation you want.

 Setting up a Windows cloud server for global VPN surfing

 Here’s the basic step-by-step process to use a Windows cloud server as a form of VPN-as-a-service.
 Note that this guide is intended for a small project.
 If you need to install a VPN for an enterprise, consider DirectAccess, which Microsoft Hyper-V MVP and cloud architect Thomas Maurer says has been dramatically simplified in the Windows Server 2012 package.

 - Sign up for a Windows cloud server.
 The setup is instantaneous, and you can potentially be inside your active server environment within 30 seconds.

 - Set up a VPN on a cloud server running Windows Server 2012 (go here for help with Windows Server 2008 R2), via the instructions of Maurer, by first setting up the server role Remote Access, using either Server Manager or PowerShell.

 - You should now be looking at the Role Services pane.
 Rather than “Routing,” choose the option “DirectAccess and VPN (RAS).”

 - When the next window pops open, which should say, “Confirm installation selections,” keep everything as it’s set by default.